qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   pairs within a single field.
 This is currently supported by the PostgreSQL provider, for fields of ``hstore`` type.
-* **JSON View**: Displays JSON data in a syntax highlighted text edit or in three view.
+* **JSON View**: Displays JSON data in a syntax highlighted text edit or in tree view.
 This widget is currently read only.
 * **List**: Displays a single column table to add different values within a single field.
 This is currently supported by the PostgreSQL provider, for fields of ``array`` type.